Jussie Smollett paid $3,500 to stage his attack, hoping to promote his career, Chicago police allege

 Under Illinois law, filing a false police report is disorderly conduct and punishable by one to three years in prison.

-As details emerged, police said they wanted to conduct a follow-up interview with the actor following "some developments."
+As details emerged, police said they wanted to conduct a followup interview with the actor based on "some developments."

-They paid for the items in cash, according to the owner, who did not want to be identified.

-The two men questioned by police -- identified as brothers Olabinjo Osundairo and Abimbola Osundairo -- were initially arrested February 13 but released without charges after police cited the discovery of "new evidence."
-They've met with police and prosecutors at a Chicago courthouse, police spokesman Tom Ahern said.

-The two are no longer suspects at this time, Chicago police said Monday.
-The brothers' attorney, Gloria Schmidt, told reporters Wednesday that her clients had not accepted a plea deal or immunity.
-Police sources said the brothers are cooperating with law enforcement.
+The two are no longer suspects, Chicago police say.
+The brothers' attorney, Gloria Schmidt, told reporters Wednesday that her clients had not accepted a plea deal.

 "You don't need immunity when you have the truth," she said.

-In a supplemental interview with authorities, Smollett confirmed media reports that one of the attackers also shouted, "This is MAGA country," a reference to President Donald Trump's "Make America Great Again" campaign slogan.
+The actor also confirmed reports that one of the men shouted, "This is MAGA country," a reference to President Donald Trump's "Make America Great Again" slogan, police said.

-Todd S. Pugh and Victor P. Henderson, issued a statement Saturday, describing their client as angry about allegations he orchestrated the attack.

-"As a victim of a hate crime who has cooperated with the police investigation, Jussie Smollett is angered and devastated by recent reports that the perpetrators are individuals he is familiar with," the statement said.
+After the brothers were released from custody, Smollett's attorneys maintained their client was the victim of a hate crime and said he was cooperating with police.

 More than a decade ago, Smollett pleaded no contest to providing false information to law enforcement in a 2007 misdemeanor case, according to Frank Mateljan, a spokesman for the Los Angeles City Attorney's Office.